samwilliscreative/zebra-scss/README.md

 </div>
 ```

+#### Offset/blank columns
-To create a space before a column, you can either use an empty column element, or a column offset class.
+To create a space before a column, you can either use an empty column element, or a column offset class (`col--offset-XofX`).

 ```css
 <div class="row">